Monday, January 16, 2017

 Christmas Tree Wilson Park

-We walked downtown to check-out First Friday.
-We saw snow, Frosty, Santa Clause, people in Medieval customs.
+We walked downtown to check out First Friday.
+We saw snow, Frosty, Santa Claus, and people in Medieval customs.
 We saw Bobbies on horses and Segates and we saw a live manger scene.

 Manger Scene